 Located in the heart of a vast coarse lava field in Harrat Khyber in the north of Medina, the arid beauty attracts trekking enthusiasts.
-Jabal Abyad is the tallest volcano in the country and is white in color, and Jabal Al Abyad is a white ash cone located a stone's throw away.
+Jabal Abyad is the tallest volcano in the country and is white in colour, and Jabal Al Abyad is a white ash cone located a stone's throw away.
 The two white volcanoes are located next to a third, stark black volcano called the Black Widow.
 The scenery is a true natural wonder that is best explored on foot.

 It is located in the village of Al-Shafa, and it is assumed that it is the highest peak near the city of Taif.
 To climb this summit you don't need carbines, belts, and all the other fancy climbing gear - a good trainer would be fine.
-There is a road that goes straight to the summit, not exactly to the summit, but it is still quite high.
+There is a road that goes straight to the summit, not exactly to the meeting, but it is still quite high.
 You can only walk on the road up and this in itself is a very strenuous task as the road is at a steep angle.
 And since you will be at high altitudes near Taif, you will enjoy the good weather that Taif is famous for.